RobertTalbert/discretecs/Video/scripts-module-1.md

 1 2^1
 1 2^0

-In base 10 representation we only list the digits in a string and don't write the powers of 10.
-We do the same in base 2 or binary representation --- just list the digits.
-That would mean that the decimal number 275 would, in binary, be 100010011.
+The binary representation of the number 275 is the string of digits you see in the second row: 100010011.

 Notice importantly that *unlike* decimal representation where we use the digits 0 through 9, in binary the only digits we ever use are 0 and 1.
 We'd never see a 2, or a 5 or a 7 show up because this would simply mean we'd use a higher power of 2.
 It's just like how you don't see "13" show up as one of the digits in a decimal representation.